iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > Great<br> :date: __2021-01-29 20:21:02__

 > After i re-installed the app on 1/27/21, the app is working great!
 No exposures as of today at 3:42am!
 Thanks to developers who suggested this fix!!<br> :date: __2021-01-29 13:54:29__

-> Kool app!
-However, still trying to figure out how it exactly works 🤔.
-After careful review........
-Now I see all 🇺🇲 States whom reported their results......TOTALLY AWESOME APP.
-LOVE 💘 IT!!!<br> :date: __2021-01-26 06:44:02__